RuralNative/RuralNative/README.md

 Personal projects I proudly built or are currently developing are the following:
 - 👨‍💻 QLib - PHP-based web application locally hosted assisting our University Library manage student use of its facilities
 - 👨‍💻 Handsy - a mobile app that teaches Filipino Sign Language with the help of AI under development
-- 👨‍💻 eBoto - a pure Java web application facilitating elections for our University student organization elections

 ## Personal Skillset